 - 50 HP

 - 100 HP

 - 200 HP

 - 300 HP

-Taken out - weekly award.
+- 400 HP

 The pupils with the most House points collected in their House at the end of the year are rewarded at Prize Giving with a certificate.
 The pupil with the most House points in the whole school at the end of the year wins the Rawlinson-Smith House Point Cup at Prize Giving.